Hillsborough (CDP), New Jersey

-Hillsborough is a census-designated place (CDP) in the center of Hillsborough Township, Somerset County, New Jersey, United States.
+Hillsborough is a census-designated place (CDP) located in the center of Hillsborough Township, Somerset County, in the U.S. state of New Jersey.
 It was first listed as a CDP prior to the 2020 census.

 The CDP is in south-central Somerset County and is bordered to the northwest by Flagtown, to the west by Neshanic, and to the south by Belle Mead.
 U.S. Route 206 passes through the community, leading north 5 mi to Somerville, the county seat, and south 12 mi to Princeton.

 Demographics

+Hillsborough was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the area had a population of 22,214.